Motasem-Diab/Ticketing-App-MicroS/README.md

 - make ingress nginx service ...
 - change the hosting on mac in (/etc/hosts) or (C:\Windows\System32\Driver\etc\hosts) in windows
-- if any security issue appears type (thisisunsafe) inside any where in browser
+- if any security issue appears type (thisisunsafe) anywhere inside the browser

+- we will use (express-validator) to validate the requests